bennyboer/bbb_app/README.md

     <img src="assets/icon/icon.png" width="200">
 </p>

-# App client for BigBlueButton
+# App client for BigBlueButton services

 This app uses BigBlueButton and is not endorsed or certified by BigBlueButton Inc. BigBlueButton and the BigBlueButton Logo are trademarks of BigBlueButton Inc.